-Those include small immigrant businesses and also the sort of Colombia concerns the expats hope Biden will engage if he’s elected—like more investment in the nation’s economy and infrastructure, which China is eager to bring, instead of the U.S.’s narrower obsession with its drug war.
+Those include the sort of Colombia concerns the expats hope Biden will engage if he’s elected—like more investment in that nation’s economy and infrastructure, which China is eager to bring, instead of the U.S.’s narrower obsession with its drug war.

 “I think that Colombians realize right now that in order to have a place at the table we cannot only be on the menu, we have to be sitting at the table,” said Perez-Verdia.
 “I think we’re getting now to where we’ve always wanted to be, but weren’t aggressive enough to get there in the past.”

 That particular question—why the Colombians’ large population in Florida has never really translated into the sort of political clout they’ve watched Cubans and even Venezuelans carry—is being asked more earnestly now within the community.